 Three focus areas were agreed upon: hunger; early care, education, and advocacy for children; and the increase of the living wage.
 A Hunger Working Committee (HAWC) and an Early Care and Education Working Group (ECE) were immediately formed, with the understanding that the living wage issue would require a longer timeline because of the need for preliminary meaningful and strategic community dialogue and action.
 After exploring a wide range of partnering possibilities within the first two focus areas, the Storyteller Children’s Center and the Foodbank of Santa Barbara County were selected as the compatible for collaborative efforts over the next few years.

-In addition to these two organizations, the Justice Fund continues to support a number of “Historic Ministries”—programs that were started through Trinity, and which we believe merit our ongoing financial assistance: St. Michael’s Campus Ministry, Transition House, the Community Kitchen/Casa Esperanza, the Faulding Hotel, Harding School Helpers, the Children of the Children of Joy orphanages, and the Freedom Warming Centers.
+In addition to these two organizations, the Justice Fund continues to support a number of “Historic Ministries”—programs that were started through Trinity, and which we believe merit our ongoing financial assistance: St. Michael’s Campus Ministry, Transition House, the Community Kitchen/Casa Esperanza, the Faulding Hotel, Harding School Helpers, and the Freedom Warming Centers.

 Organizations we support.